Chickpeas Dry Beans Faba Beans Lentils Peas Soybeans Fertility & Soil Field Management

 Rhizobium Inoculant Formulations

-Peat-Based Powder – Rhizobium bacteria are contained within a peat- based powder carrier.
-They can be applied as a dry powder directly on the seed or in a slurry with water which assists with seed adherence.
-Peat-based formulations are messier formulations to handle and apply to the seed than liquid formulations.
-Some peat products require addition of a sticker if not already contained within the formulation (i.e., self-sticking formulations).
+Peat-Based Powder – Rhizobium bacteria are contained within a peat-based powder carrier.
+They can be applied as a dry powder directly on the seed or in a slurry with water, which assists with seed adherence.
+Peat-based formulations are more challenging to handle and apply to seeds than liquid formulations.
+Some peat products require the addition of a sticker if it is not already contained within the formulation (i.e., self-sticking formulations).
 Commercial sticker products are available if needed.
-An advantage of peats over liquids is the ability of peat to hold moisture which can prevent desiccation of the rhizobia on seed, particularly when conditions at seeding are dry.
-Peat-based formulations may also be made from sterile or non-sterile peat and differ in their acceptance by organic certifying bodies.
+An advantage of peat over liquids is its ability to hold moisture, which can prevent desiccation of the rhizobia on the seed, mainly when conditions at seeding are dry.
+Peat-based formulations can be made from either sterile or non-sterile peat and may differ in their acceptance by organic certifying bodies.

 Granular Based – Rhizobium bacteria are formulated in a granule that is applied directly into the furrow close to the seed.
 Granular formulations differ in the carriers used and range from peat-, to clay-, to synthetic-based granules.
-The product application rates are based on applying a specific weight per area or per row which requires a higher volume of material to be handled compared to peats or liquids.
-Applying it through seeding equipment allows for accurate applications and less mess compared to seed applied inoculants.
-Granular inoculants provide protection from the elements for the rhizobia.
-Some manufacturers also allow side-banding a granular inoculant.
-A separate tank and meter is required.
+The product application rates are based on applying a specific weight per area or per row, which requires a higher volume of material to be handled compared to peat or liquid applications.
+Applying it through seeding equipment enables accurate applications and reduces mess compared to seed-applied inoculants.
+Granular inoculants provide protection from the elements of the rhizobia.
+Some manufacturers also allow side-banding of a granular inoculant.
+A separate tank and meter are required.
 Do not mix and apply with fertilizer.

-Pre-Inoculated Seed – Seed is treated with a peat-based or liquid inoculant encapsulated with a seed coating at a commercial facility prior to purchasing the seed.
-No further inoculation is required and this formulation provides a longer shelf life (often weeks) for the viability of the inoculant on seed compared to direct seed inoculation on-farm (hours or days).
+Pre-Inoculated Seed – The seed is treated with a peat-based or liquid inoculant encapsulated in a seed coating at a commercial facility prior to purchase.
+No further inoculation is required, and this formulation provides a longer shelf life (often weeks) for the viability of the inoculant on seed compared to direct seed inoculation on-farm (hours or days).

 Double Inoculation with Rhizobium

-Research in Manitoba and Saskatchewan has shown a yield benefit of double inoculation on first and second time soybean fields.
-Typically a liquid or peat inoculant would be seed-applied along with a granular or liquid in-furrow application.
+Research in Manitoba and Saskatchewan has shown a yield benefit from double inoculation in first- and second-time soybean fields.
+Typically, a liquid or peat inoculant is seed-applied along with a granular or liquid in-furrow application.

-A three-year study at the Indian Head Agricultural Research Foundation (IHARF) with sites at Indian Head and Melfort, found highly significant yield response to a liquid inoculant on the seed and a granular inoculant applied in-furrow at the recommended label rate.
+A three-year study conducted at the Indian Head Agricultural Research Foundation (IHARF), with sites at Indian Head and Melfort, found a highly significant yield response to a liquid inoculant applied to the seed and a granular inoculant applied in-furrow at the recommended label rate.
 At these sites with no previous soybean history, there were strong yield responses to dual inoculation with a mean overall yield increase of 7.4 bushels per acre (497 kilograms per hectare) or 24%.
-At the Outlook site that had a history of soybean production in two previous rotation cycles, there was no practical benefit of dual inoculation.
+At the Outlook site, which had a history of soybean production in two previous rotation cycles, there was no practical benefit to dual inoculation.

 On fields where soybeans have been grown previously, Manitoba Pulse and Soybean Growers provides a checklist for growers to decide if dual inoculation is necessary.
 The IHARF research suggests that Saskatchewan soybean growers could also follow this checklist when deciding whether to continue double inoculation.
 When all of the following conditions are met, single inoculation is likely to be sufficient:

 No benefit of double inoculation has been seen in lentils, peas, faba beans, and chickpeas.
-However, if soils have been flooded or have not seen a pulse in many years, the native rhizobial population may be low, so double inoculation can ensure good establishment of nodules, although at a significant additional cost.
+However, if soils have been flooded or have not received a pulse in many years, the native rhizobial population may be low, so double inoculation can help ensure the good establishment of nodules, although at a significant additional cost.

 Inoculant Performance

 All inoculants deliver rhizobia bacteria to the soil, so all inoculants can be successful if the bacteria multiply, colonize the roots, and ultimately cause nodulation to occur.
-However, there are circumstances where some formulations do a better job in keeping the rhizobia alive.
-Generally granular products are more forgiving of stressful conditions (dry, hot, etc.) but even granular formulations can fail if the conditions simply do not allow the bacteria to survive.
+However, there are circumstances where some formulations do a better job of keeping the rhizobia alive.
+Generally, granular products are more resilient to stressful conditions (such as dryness and heat), but even granular formulations can fail if the conditions simply do not allow the bacteria to survive.

 Research at Agriculture and Agri-Food Canada (AAFC) Indian Head and AAFC Melfort evaluated inoculant formulations in peas.
-When soil moisture conditions were below normal, the granular formulation performed better than the seed-applied peat-based powder, which performed better than seed-applied liquid formulation.
-However, when soil moisture was normal and soil organic matter levels exceeded 6%, no difference was found among formulations.
+When soil moisture conditions were below normal, the granular formulation performed better than the seed-applied peat-based powder, which in turn performed better than the seed-applied liquid formulation.
+However, when soil moisture was normal, and soil organic matter levels exceeded 6%, no difference was found among formulations.

-Similar results were found in U of S research on chickpeas.
-Peat-based and liquid inoculants were applied directly to the seed, and granular inoculants were applied either in the seed row or placed in a sideband, 2.5 centimetres (cm) or one inch (in) to the side, and at depths of either 2.5 or 8 cm (1 or 3 in.) below the seed.
+Similar results were found in USask research on chickpeas.
+Peat-based and liquid inoculants were applied directly to the seed, and granular inoculants were applied either in the seed row or placed in a sideband, 2.5 centimetres (cm) or one inch (in) to the side and at depths of either 2.5 or 8 cm (1 or 3 in.) below the seed.
 The peat-based powder and liquid formulations performed as well as the granular formulation, usually when soil moisture was not limited.
 Under drier soil conditions, granular products usually outperformed the seed-applied formulations.

-In research conducted at AAFC Brandon and AAFC Indian Head, liquid inoculant formulations were tested for their performance as a soil treatment when dribbled into the seed row or as a sideband.
+In research conducted at AAFC Brandon and AAFC Indian Head, liquid inoculant formulations were evaluated for their performance as a soil treatment when applied either as a dribble into the seed row or as a sideband.

-Treatments included a liquid formulation suspended in a water solution and applied to the soil, a granular formulation applied to the soil, a liquid formulation applied to the seed, and an untreated check.
-The soil-applied liquid and granular formulations performed equally, and all formulations and application methods increased seed yield over the non-inoculated check.
+Treatments included a liquid formulation suspended in a water solution, applied to the soil, a granular formulation applied to the soil, a liquid formulation applied to the seed, and an untreated check.
+The soil-applied liquid and granular formulations performed equally, and all formulations and application methods resulted in increased seed yield compared to the non-inoculated check.

 Placement of Rhizobium Inoculant